ddhartma/Deep-Reinforcement-Learning-Theory-AlphaZero/README.md

     - bringing together the best of both worlds, to solve challenging reinforcement learning problems

 ## Introduction of AlphaZero <a name="intro_alpha"></a>
 In **2016**: researchers at DeepMind  introduced **new AI engine, AlphaGo** for the game of Go.
-The AI was able to beat a professional player LeeSedol.
-The breakthrough was significant, because go was far more complex than chess: the number of possible games is so high, that a professional go engine was believed to be way out of reach at that point, and human intuition was believed to be a key component in professional play.
+The AI was able to beat a professional player Lee Sedol.
+The breakthrough was significant, because Go was far more complex than chess: the number of possible games is so high, that a professional go engine was believed to be way out of reach at that point, and human intuition was believed to be a key component in professional play.
 Still, performance in Alphago depends on **expert input** during the training step, and so the algorithm cannot be easily be transferred to other domains.

 This changed in **2017**, when the team at DeepMind updated their algorithm, and developed a **new engine called AlphaGo Zero**.
 This time, instead of depending on expert gameplay for the training, AlphaGo Zero **learned from playing against itself**, only knowing the rules of the game.
 More impressively, the algorithm was generic enough to be adapted to **chess** and **shogi** (also known as japanese chess).
 This leads to an entirely new framework for developing AI engines, and the researchers called their algorithm, simply as the **AlphaZero**.